February 2017 Newsletter

 Washington, D.C., Is the Place to Be

 EMRA urges all residents and medical students to attend the ACEP Leadership & Advocacy Conference, March 12-15 in Washington, D.C.
 The EMRA Health Policy Committee and ACEP Young Physicians Section will present a can't-miss Health Policy Primer on Sunday, March 12, to help familiarize new attendees with the issues at hand, ranging from GME funding to MACRA and more.
-The primer also explains how to get involved in advocacy at every level.
-Strong participation in the LAC event in March and ongoing involvement throughout the year is crucial in the changing political climate.
 Sign up now to join your colleagues at the Capitol!

 What's the Most Fun You Can Have with a Quiz?

 Who doesn't want to be crowned the EMRA Quiz Show Champs of 2017?
 It's one of the most entertaining, educational, and enjoyable events at SAEM.
 This year it's happening in Orlando, from 5-7 pm on Wednesday, May 17.

 Send an email to tell us you'd like to be in the lottery – we'll select the teams on March 15.
 Questions?
 Ask us at email@example.com.